 Whether you’ll be accepted all depends on which lender you go to.
 Some high street lenders won’t consider you at all, and others might ask you to pay higher rates or put down a big deposit.
 That’s not ideal when you’ve got a new arrival on the way.

 You’ll need to find a specialist mortgage lender who regularly deals with people on maternity leave, and will understand your unique circumstances.
 Most of the time, specialist mortgage lenders won’t come up in your online searches, and your bank won’t tell you about them.
 They’re often only available through specialist mortgage brokers who have pre-existing relationships with these lenders.
 So you’ll need to work with a specialist mortgage broker who can find you the right deal.
-We can help with that!
+That's where we come in!

 The main difficulty with getting a mortgage on maternity leave is that your income is generally lower.
 Most lenders will only consider your maternity leave earnings, rather than what you’d normally be bringing home.

 There are some lenders who’ll consider your full salary, even if you’re on maternity leave at the time of your application.
 This is why finding the right lender to apply to is SO important.
-You’ll want to go to a lender who can give you the best possible deal.
+You’ll want to go to a lender who’ll consider your circumstances.
 And you won't want to risk damaging your credit score from being turned down by the wrong lender.
-It’s best to work with a mortgage broker who knows which lenders are best for applicants on maternity leave, and can put together a strong application for you.
+It’s best to work with a mortgage broker (like us!) who knows which lenders are right for applicants on maternity leave, and can put together a strong application for you.

 If you’re making a joint mortgage application and one of you is on maternity leave, some lenders will look at both of your earnings then calculate how much you can borrow based on that.
 You’ll need to show evidence of your income, and prove that you’ll be going back to work on the same salary.